-\paragraph{Augmentation hyperparameters} Our proposed framework uses a single pair of augmentation hyperparameters $p_A \in \mathbb{R}, p_X \in \mathbb{R}$ compared to other methods that use different values to generate both graph views.
-We claim that a single set is enough to achieve a decent performance in a symmetrical network architecture like ours.
+Our proposed framework uses a single pair of augmentation hyperparameters $p_A \in \mathbb{R}, p_X \in \mathbb{R}$ compared to other methods that use different values to generate both graph views.
+We show that a single set is enough to achieve a decent performance in a symmetrical network architecture like ours.
 Therefore, we cannot use the reported values of other works.
 We instead perform a grid search over these hyperparameters and use those where the model performs the best (in terms of classification accuracy or Micro-F1 score, for PPI).
 We do not evaluate the model during training and just use the final version after training.
-We use the following setting: \begin{itemize} \item the framework is trained to \textbf{500 epochs}, \item we set the learning rate warmup time to \textbf{50 epochs}, \item for both hyperparameters $p_A$ and $p_X$ we check following values: $\{0, 0.1, \ldots, 0.5\}$. \end{itemize} For values greater than $0.5$ the augmentation removes too much information from the graph.
+We use the following setting: \begin{itemize} \item the framework is trained for \textbf{500 epochs}, \item we set the learning rate warmup time to \textbf{50 epochs}, \item for both hyperparameters $p_A$ and $p_X$ we check following values: $\{0, 0.1, \ldots, 0.5\}$. \end{itemize} For values greater than $0.5$ the augmentation removes too much information from the graph.
+In the case of the ogb-products dataset, due to its large size, we trained our model only for 10 epochs with a warmup period of 2 epochs, but we evaluated the same augmentation hyperparameter values.
 We summarize the augmentation hyperparameters of the best performing models in Table \ref{tab:augmentation-hyperparameters}.